-For applications where close temperature control is desired and/or for temperatures above 2500°F (1370°C), a device for increasing the voltage to the Starbars is required.
-There are several methods of providing this variable voltage source.
+For applications where close temperature control is desired and/or for temperatures above 2400°F (1315°C) a device for increasing the voltage to the Starbars is required.
+There are several methods of providing this variable voltage source:

-- (1) Multiple tap transformers are the most common because it is usually the least expensive.
-The secondary of the transformer is provided with taps that usually vary in number from 10 to 36.
-By carefully selecting the voltage taps, the correct voltage output to match the resistance of the Starbars over their complete useful life can be made. - (2) Saturable reactors and induction regulators are used to provide a stepless voltage control.
-They are also sometimes used with multiple tap transformers. - (3) Capacitor controls are used infrequently.
-They, of course, will tend to improve a power factor that makes their use desirable in some areas. - (4) Silicon controlled rectifiers (SCR) have become quite popular with the advances in solid state devices.
+(1) The multiple tap transformer was historically the most common.
+The secondary of the transformer is provided with taps, which usually vary in number from 10 to 36.
+By carefully selecting the voltage taps, the correct voltage output to match the resistance of the Starbars over their complete useful life can be made.

+(2) Silicon controlled rectifiers (SCR, also known as a thyristor stack or thyristor unit) have become increasingly popular, as they offer precise fine control of the voltage input to the heating elements.